 Similarly, he had his breakthrough moment in 2003, when he defeated Younes El Aynaoui in the quarterfinals.
 In the same year, he became one of the youngest players to win a Master Series and a Grand Slam.
 He did not have a good year in 2004, losing two matches against Chilean player Fernando Gonzalez in the Summer Olympics and Spain.
 He became more determined and won the SAP Open and the U.S. Men’s Clay Court Championships in 2005.
 He could not play matches the following year due to a foot injury.

 Similarly, in 2007, he was ranked seventh by the ATP and won two matches, The Legg Mason Tennis Classic and The Artois Championships.
 Between 2008 and 2010, he was severely injured by a foot injury, which prevented him from competing in final matches and championships.
 In 2011, he made it to the finals and won the Cellular South Cup in Memphis.
 In 2012, he competed in his final and final tournament, the U.S. Open, but he was eliminated in the fourth round.
 He then announced his retirement, and shortly after, Fox Sports hired him to co-host their popular show ‘Fox Sports Live.’

 Andy Roddick married Brooklyn Decker, a model, and entertainer from the United States, in 2009.
 This couple had two children, the first of which was a son named Hank, born on September 30, 2015, and the second of which was a daughter named Stevie, born on November 27, 2017.

-Andy Roddick is a well-known and well-liked former tennis player who has amassed enormous fame and fortune.
-His net worth is currently estimated to be around $30 million.
+Andy Roddick’s net worth is estimated at around $30 million as of February 2023.
+He is a well-known and well-liked former tennis player who has amassed enormous fame and fortune.